Featured picture of post "An Easy Guide for Annotating 3D Models"

 • Link: Create a link button that takes the viewer to the URL.
 Just like in the main editor, you can specify the button text.

-The new 3D model editor gives you the ability to select different icons from pre-defined presets.
+ThingLink’s multimedia editor gives you the ability to select different icons from pre-defined presets.
 You can also change the background color for the model; for example, you can select a darker background to make a lighter model stand out.
 Here’s a screenshot of the new custom icons menu, which is accessible by clicking on the “Customize” button.

 Custom icons for 3D models

-How to share and embed your 3D model
+How to Share and Embed Your 3D Model

 The versatility of ThingLink not only lies in the layers of multimedia you can add but in the way you can seamlessly link all your interactive media together.
 It allows you to create starting scenes that compile a presentation or summarizes a more complex idea using transitions, just like we did in the Canva poster earlier.
 For example, in training materials, a 360-degree image of a laboratory can link to various interactive 3D models of the technical devices.
+As ThingLink content is hosted in the cloud, any updates you make later on will be updated in real time wherever your 3D models are shared.

 Meet a product expert